Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Male or Female Dachshund?

 All Dachshunds have their own unique personality, no two doxie are alike.
-When I was young, my female Dachshund was extremely well behaved and could be left in the house while my family would go on vacation.
+When I was young, my female Dachshund was extremely well-behaved and could be left in the house while my family would go on vacation.
 She just needed someone to stop in a couple of times per day for food, water, and potty time.

-Things You Need For A Dachshund
+Things You Need for a Dachshund

 • Dog Bowls